Kieran Brennan: Senior

 Brennan made his senior championship debut on 16 July 1978 in a 2–16 to 1–5 provincial final defeat of Wexford.
-It was his first Leinster medal.
-Brennan was later dropped from the starting fifteen for the subsequent All-Ireland final against Cork on 3 September 1978.
+It was his first Leinster Senior Hurling Championship (SHC) medal.
+Brennan was later dropped from the starting fifteen for the subsequent All-Ireland SFC final against Cork on 3 September 1978.
 He remained on the bench for the entire game as Cork secured a 1–15 to 2–8 victory.

 After being dropped from the team in 1979, Brennan was later restored to the starting fifteen.
 After a fallow two-year period, Kilkenny bounced back in 1982 with Brennan winning his first National Hurling League medal following a 2–14 to 1–11 defeat of Wexford.
 He later added a second Leinster medal to his collection following a 1–11 to 0–12 defeat of three-in-a-row hopefuls and reigning All-Ireland champions Offaly.
-On 5 September 1982 Kilkenny and Cork renewed their rivalry in the All-Ireland decider.
-The Cats were rank outsiders on the day, however, a brilliant save by Noel Skehan was followed by two quick goals by Christy Heffernan just before the interval. Éamonn O'Donoghue pegged a goal back for Cork, however, Ger Fennelly added a third for Kilkenny who secured a 3–18 to 1–13 victory.
+On 5 September 1982, Kilkenny and Cork renewed their rivalry in the All-Ireland SHC decider.
+The Cats were rank outsiders on the day; however, a brilliant save by Noel Skehan was followed by two quick goals by Christy Heffernan just before the interval. Éamonn O'Donoghue pegged a goal back for Cork; however, Ger Fennelly added a third for Kilkenny who secured a 3–18 to 1–13 victory.
 It was a first All-Ireland medal for Brennan.

-Brennan won a third Leinster medal in 1983 as Offaly were accounted for by 1–17 to 0–13.
-The All-Ireland final on 4 September 1983 was a replay of the previous year with Cork hoping to avenge that defeat.
-Billy Fitzpatrick was the star with ten points, giving Kilkenny a 2–14 to 1–9 lead with seventeen minutes left, however, they failed to score for the remainder of the game.
-A stunning comeback by Cork just fell short and Brennan collected a second All-Ireland medal following a 2–14 to 2–12 victory.
+Brennan won a third Leinster SHC medal in 1983 as Offaly were accounted for by 1–17 to 0–13.
+The All-Ireland SHC final on 4 September 1983 was a replay of the previous year, with Cork hoping to avenge that defeat.
+Billy Fitzpatrick was the star with ten points, giving Kilkenny a 2–14 to 1–9 lead with seventeen minutes left; however, they failed to score for the remainder of the game.
+A stunning comeback by Cork just fell short and Brennan collected a second All-Ireland SHC medal following a 2–14 to 2–12 victory.

-Three-in-a-row proved beyond Kilkenny in 1984, however, Brennan's performance earned him an All-Star.
+Three-in-a-row proved beyond Kilkenny in 1984; however, Brennan's performance earned him an All-Star.

-In 1986 the team bounced back with Brennan collecting a second league medal following a 2–10 to 2–6 defeat of Galway.
-He later collected a fourth Leinster medal following a 4–10 to 1–11 defeat of reigning champions Offaly.
+In 1986, the team bounced back, with Brennan collecting a second league medal following a 2–10 to 2–6 defeat of Galway.
+He later collected a fourth Leinster SHC medal following a 4–10 to 1–11 defeat of reigning champions Offaly.

-Brennan won a fifth and final Leinster medal in 1987 as Offaly were downed once again by 2–14 to 0–17.
-On 6 September 1987 Galway, a team who were hoping to avoid becoming the first team to lose three finals in-a-row, faced a Kilkenny team who for many of its players knew it would be their last chance to claim an All-Ireland medal.
-Galway 'keeper John Commins saved two goal chances from Ger Fennelly, while at the other end substitute Noel Lane bagged a decisive goal as Galway claimed a 1–12 to 0–9 victory.
+Brennan won a fifth and final Leinster SHC medal in 1987, as Offaly were downed once again by 2–14 to 0–17.
+On 6 September 1987, Galway, a team hoping to avoid becoming the first to lose three consecutive All-Ireland SHC finals in-a-row, faced a Kilkenny team in the 1987 All-Ireland Senior Football Championship final, with many Galway players knowing it would be their last chance to claim an All-Ireland SHC medal.
+Galway 'keeper John Commins saved two goal chances from Ger Fennelly, while, at the other end, substitute Noel Lane bagged a decisive goal, as Galway claimed a 1–12 to 0–9 victory.